tweag/nickel/doc/manual/contracts.md

 ## Compound contracts

-In this section, we review the different ways of composing existing contracts together to create new ones.
+This section describes the different ways of composing existing contracts together to create new ones.

 ### Records